 The presentations were intended to provide context for and to stimulate discussions of subsequent workshop sessions.
-The following paragraphs will be most useful if read in conjunction with the PowerPoint presentation slides provided in full in Appendix B.
+The following paragraphs will be most useful if read in conjunction with the PowerPoint presentation slides provided in full in Appendix B, which can be found in the separate appendices document on our website: https://group.vattenfall.com/uk/what-we-do/our-projects/supply-chain.